Are sketch-and-precondition least squares solvers numerically stable?: Acknowledgments

 \section{Acknowledgments}

 We thank Erin Carson and Zden\v{e}k Strako\v{s} for their valuable comments regarding the numerical stability of LSQR.
 We thank Fran\c{c}oise Tisseur for her input on Blendenpik in finite precision arithmetic.
 We are indebted to Ilse Ipsen and Michael Mahoney for their presentation and subsequent discussions on LS problems, which occurred during the ``Complexity of Matrix Computations" seminar on 1st September 2021.
+We thank the referees and the editor for their valuable comments.
+We are especially indebted to the referee who suggested trying sketch-and-precondition with the sketch-and-solve initial guess.